- This page, Article VII: Opinion and expert evidence, is offered by

 Cross-Reference: Section 705, Disclosure of Facts or Data Underlying Expert Opinion.

 Meaningful Opportunity to Cross-Examine.
 The Massachusetts common law of evidence is more protective of confrontation rights than the Sixth Amendment to the United States Constitution in that it requires that the defendant have “a meaningful opportunity to cross-examine the expert about her opinion and the reliability of the facts or data that underlie her opinion.”
 Commonwealth v.
 Tassone, 468 Mass.
 391, 399–402 (2014).
-In Tassone, the Supreme Judicial Court explained that, where an expert opines on the cause of death in a homicide case, “a defendant will generally have a meaningful opportunity to cross-examine the expert witness regarding possible flaws in the opinion based on the underlying autopsy report and notes, and photographs taken during the autopsy,” regardless of whether the witness performed the autopsy or is a substituted expert.
-Id. at 400.
-However, “where a DNA expert offers an opinion regarding a DNA match, a meaningful opportunity for cross-examination means that a defendant must have the opportunity substantively to explore the ‘risk of evidence being mishandled or mislabeled, or of data being fabricated or manipulated, and . . . whether the expert’s opinion is vulnerable to these risks.’”
-Id. at 400, quoting Commonwealth v.
-Barbosa , 457 Mass.
-773, 790 (2010).
-Thus, in Tassone, the court held that, where the substitute DNA analyst was not affiliated with the laboratory where the DNA testing was conducted and there was no showing that she had any personal knowledge of that lab’s evidence-handling protocols, the defendant was denied the opportunity to explore through cross-examination whether the testing was flawed.
+Thus, in Tassone, the court held that where the substitute DNA analyst was not affiliated with the laboratory where the DNA testing was conducted and there was no showing that she had any personal knowledge of that lab’s evidence-handling protocols, the defendant was denied the opportunity to explore through cross-examination whether the testing was flawed.
 The court distinguished Commonwealth v.
 Greineder, 464 Mass.
 580 (2013), where the substitute DNA expert was the forensic laboratory director of the facility where the DNA testing was conducted and was personally aware of the DNA testing process employed by the laboratory.
-In Commonwealth v.
+See also Commonwealth v.
+Barry, 481 Mass.
+388, 407–408 (2019) (director of laboratory that conducted DNA testing was not substitute expert, despite not being person who physically tested samples, because he participated in analysis of samples and testified about report detailing his conclusions).
+Compare Commonwealth v.
+Sanchez, 476 Mass.
+725, 734 (2017) (fire inspector who was present for electrician’s inspection of arson site could testify and be meaningfully cross-examined about his own observations), with Commonwealth v.
 Jones, 472 Mass.
-707, 715–716 (2015), the Supreme Judicial Court reversed a conviction based on testimony of a DNA expert as to the location on the victim’s body from which the DNA samples had been collected, where the DNA expert’s knowledge of how the DNA samples had been collected was derived from a form completed by the person who had collected the specimens from the victim’s body.
-The court concluded that this violated the requirements of Greineder that the testifying expert not divulge the hearsay basis of his or her opinion on direct examination and that the expert have the capacity to be meaningfully cross-examined about the underlying data forming the basis of his or her opinion.
+707, 715–716 (2015) (where DNA expert’s knowledge of how DNA samples had been collected was derived from form completed by person who had collected the specimens from victim’s body, no meaningful opportunity to cross-examine witness).

 DNA Analyst.
-Where the prosecution offers an opinion about a DNA profile match without calling the DNA analyst who conducted the testing of the crime scene DNA, the prosecution must, at a minimum, call an expert affiliated with the laboratory where the testing took place.
-Commonwealth v.
-Tassone, 468 Mass.
-391, 402 (2014).
+Where the prosecution offers an opinion about a DNA profile match, “a meaningful opportunity for cross-examination means that a defendant must have the opportunity substantively to explore the ‘risk of evidence being mishandled or mislabeled, or of data being fabricated or manipulated, and . . . whether the expert’s opinion is vulnerable to these risks.’”
+Tassone, 468 Mass. at 400, quoting Commonwealth v.
+Barbosa, 457 Mass.
+773, 791 (2010), cert. denied, 563 U.S. 990 (2011).
+If the prosecution does not call the DNA analyst who conducted the testing as a witness, it must, at a minimum, call an expert affiliated with the laboratory where the testing took place.
+Tassone, 468 Mass. at 402.
 Where the testifying expert has personal knowledge of the testing laboratory’s procedures, the witness may give an opinion about a DNA match, even though the basis is in whole or in part evidence collected or created by an absent DNA analyst.
-See Commonwealth v.
-Greineder, 464 Mass.
-580, 583–584 (2013).
-However, an expert who has no knowledge of how the sample was collected cannot testify to the location from which the sample was collected.
-Commonwealth v.
-Jones, 472 Mass.
-707, 716–717 n.3 (2015) (no meaningful opportunity to cross-examine testifying DNA expert about how specimen was collected).
+See Greineder, 464 Mass. at 583–584.
+An expert who has no knowledge of how the sample was collected cannot testify to the location from which the sample was collected.
+Jones, 472 Mass. at 716–717 n.3 (no meaningful opportunity to cross-examine testifying DNA expert about how specimen was collected).

 Cross-Reference: Section 702, Testimony by Expert Witnesses; Section 705, Disclosure of Facts or Data Underlying Expert Opinion; Introductory Note to Article VIII, Hearsay.